StuartMacKay/ebird-checklists/docs/loaders.rst

 The API returns a maximum of 200 results for any call.
 For countries or regions where there are a lot of birders you may have to schedule downloads multiple times a day.
+Similarly the load window of 'n' days means that checklist submitted after that time will be missed.
 However it's important to remember that servers and bandwidth cost money.
 The API is best used as a local news service.
 If you want to analyse observations for large areas then using the eBird Basic Dataset is your best option.

 .. _sign up: https://ebird.org/api/keygen